Shayankhannn/Laravel/README.md

         review
         rate limiting -- control the rate of request that may be sent to server

         $model->is() -- determine if two model have the same ID and belong to the same table

+        middleware

+        if you want to search more about this search laravel name routes Route::resource('jobs',JobController::class)->middleware('auth')
+        Route::get('/login',[SessionController::class,'create'])->name('login');